Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 1. Choose Your Exchange

 Upload a government ID and proof of address (utility bill or bank statement).
-Verification typically takes 5 to 30 minutes, though some exchanges may take longer during peak periods.
+This takes 10 minutes to a few hours depending on the exchange's verification queue.

 5. Place Your Buy Order